AdnanSharique/openai-ddib/Setup-Document.md

 	> **Note:** If you are creating a new storage account, give it a unique name with no special characters or uppercase letters.

-4. In the Azure Cloud Shell window, ensure the PowerShell environment is selected and **enter** the following command to clone the repository files.
+4. In the Azure Cloud Shell window, ensure the PowerShell environment is selected and **execute** the following command to clone the repository files.

 ```
 git clone -b openai --depth 1 --single-branch https://github.com/microsoft/Azure-Analytics-and-AI-Engagement.git openai